electric-eloquence/fepper/README.md

 * To halt Fepper, go to the command line where Fepper is running and press Ctrl+c.

 ###<a id="upgrading"></a>Upgrading###
 Upgrading Fepper _should_ be as simple as dropping the new package over old.
 However, it's a bit more complicated in that "dot"-prefixed hidden files at the root level must _not_ be written over.
 These are important configuration files specific to each user's instance.
+Users must also be mindful of any custom edits to `package.json`. `package.json` must be copied over in order to pick up any changes to core, but then, any custom edits to `package.json` must be re-added.
-After excluding these files, all other files can be copied over, and the upgrade will be complete.
+After the new version's files are copied over and `package.json` refitted, the upgrade will be complete.
 Future versions of Fepper will automate this process.

 ###<a id="configuration"></a>Configuration###